Educator Talks

 Basics of the Erie Canal

 Why was the Erie Canal built?
 How was it built?
-What happened with it once it was built?
+How was it used once it was built?
 Where is it now?
 All these questions and more will be answered in this crash course on “Clinton’s Ditch.”

 The Conception of the Erie Canal